polLiosis/Sentence-Selection-for-QA/Extract_BioASQ_Data/README.md

 ## Create QA pairs from BioASQ files

-Script used in order to download and create the BioASQ dataset.
+Scripts used in order to download and create the BioASQ dataset.

 #### Specification
 - **BioASQ_json_files**: Published json files.